thecodeteam/nagios-unity/README.rst

     # Define a template for switches that we can reuse
     define host{
-        name			storage-array	; The name of this host template use			generic-host	; Inherit default values from the generic-host template hostgroups		storage-arrays; Host groups that Windows servers should be a member of check_period		24x7		; By default, switches are monitored round the clock check_interval		5		; Switches are checked every 5 minutes retry_interval		1		; Schedule host check retries at 1 minute intervals max_check_attempts	10		; Check each switch 10 times (max) check_command		check-host-alive	; Default command to check if routers are "alive" notification_period	24x7		; Send notifications at any time notification_interval	30		; Resend notifications every 30 minutes notification_options	d,r		; Only send notifications for specific host states contact_groups		admins		; Notifications get sent to the admins by default register		0		; DONT REGISTER THIS - ITS JUST A TEMPLATE }
+            name                    storage-array   ; The name of this host template use                     generic-host    ; Inherit default values from the generic-host template hostgroups              storage-arrays; Host groups that Windows servers should be a member of check_period            24x7            ; By default, switches are monitored round the clock check_interval          5               ; Switches are checked every 5 minutes retry_interval          1               ; Schedule host check retries at 1 minute intervals max_check_attempts      10              ; Check each switch 10 times (max) check_command           check-host-alive        ; Default command to check if routers are "alive" notification_period     24x7            ; Send notifications at any time notification_interval   30              ; Resend notifications every 30 minutes notification_options    d,r             ; Only send notifications for specific host states contact_groups          admins          ; Notifications get sent to the admins by default register                0               ; DONT REGISTER THIS - ITS JUST A TEMPLATE _user_name              None            ; Customer variable for Unity user name _password               None            ; Customer variable for Unity password _cert_file              None            ; Customer variable for Unity ssl certificate }

 - Create a dedicated ``storage.cfg`` for storing all storage arrays.